-MkUnion and state machines in golang
+MkUnion and state machines in Go

 This document will show how to use mkunion